bihealth/irods-docker/README.md

-# Dockerized iRODs
+# Dockerized iRODS

-This repository contains the necessary files to build a Docker image for iRODS.
+This repository contains the necessary files to build an iRODS Docker image based on Ubuntu 18.04.
 The code is based on [hurngchunlee/docker-irods](https://github.com/hurngchunlee/docker-irods).

-## What's this?

-This is a Docker image from CUBI @bihealth that we use for our iRODS deployment.
-It is based on the great work in [hurngchunlee/docker-irods](https://github.com/hurngchunlee/docker-irods).
-We simplified things a bit and publish the results on this repository's packages as a Docker image.

-### SSSD Support

-Also, we provide the images `${VERSION}-sssd` (e.g., `latest-sssd`) that have SSSD installed.
-You will have to share `/var/lib/sss` between the SSSD container and iRODS so both containers can communicate.

-In our installations, we run [bihealth/sssd-docker](https://github.com/bihealth/sssd-docker) in a second container.
+The image contains features specific to our [SODAR](https://github.com/bihealth/sodar-server) system, but using them is optional and the image also works as a generic iRODS server.

 ## Building